Sandra Day O'Connor College of Law 2021 Spring Virtual Convocation

 Wednesday, May 12, 2021, 4 p.m.
 (Arizona time)

-The Sandra Day O’Connor College of Law will celebrate its spring 2021 graduates through virtual and smaller in-person gatherings with highlights including remarks from Van Jones, CNN host and Dream Corps founder, and Arizona Secretary of State Katie Hobbs, an ASU master’s degree alumna.
+The Sandra Day O’Connor College of Law celebrated its spring 2021 graduates through virtual and smaller in-person gatherings with highlights including remarks from Van Jones, CNN host and Dream Corps founder, and Arizona Secretary of State Katie Hobbs, an ASU master’s degree alumna.

-In a virtual ceremony, Jones and Hobbs will join ASU Law Dean Douglas Sylvester and student convocation speakers in video remarks honoring the more than 450 ASU Law graduates earning a Juris Doctor (JD), Master of Legal Studies (MLS), Master of Sports Law and Business (MSLB), or Master of Law (LLM) degree.
-ASU Law graduates receiving the highest honor in their respective degree programs will also serve as the student speakers for the spring 2021 event.
-These students include Sally Young, MLS candidate, Tanner Benjamin Lipson and Erin Riggs Oliphant, MSLB candidates, and Emiley F. Pagrabs, JD candidate.
-The virtual ceremony will also feature congratulatory messages from faculty, staff and fellow grads, and remarks from the current president of the ASU Law Alumni Association, K Royal.
+In a virtual ceremony, Jones and Hobbs joined ASU Law Dean Douglas Sylvester and student convocation speakers in video remarks honoring the more than 500 ASU Law graduates earning a Juris Doctor (JD), Master of Legal Studies (MLS), Master of Sports Law and Business (MSLB), or Master of Law (LLM) degree.
+ASU Law graduates receiving the highest honor in their respective degree programs also served as the student speakers for the spring 2021 event.
+These students included Sally Young, MLS; Tanner Benjamin Lipson and Erin Riggs Oliphant, MSLB; and Emiley F. Pagrabs, JD.
+The virtual ceremony also featured congratulatory messages from faculty, staff and fellow grads, and remarks from the current president of the ASU Law Alumni Association, K Royal.

 - View the Spring 2021 Virtual Convocation program booklet here.